Talk to a UK expert about our Investment ISA or ask for a free information pack

 A Stocks and Shares ISA invests your money into a range of assets, such as shares, bonds and commodities.
 You don’t pay any income tax on any income or any capital gains tax on profits when you sell your ISA.This means that any growth on your investment is tax efficient.

-But be aware that with a stocks and shares ISA you may get back less than you have invested.
+But be aware that with a stocks and shares ISA the value of your investment can go down as well as up, and you may get back less than you invested .

 Yes, you can.
 You may want to get a better rate, or simply bring your money together so it’s easier to manage.
 Whatever the reason, in order to keep the tax benefits of an ISA it is important to transfer to the new provider.
 If you close the existing ISA or withdraw money from another ISA you would lose the tax benefits.